National Guard and Army Corps of Engineers mobilized in Hurricane Helene and Milton response

 • 4,500 Guardsmen from seven states have been mobilized to assist with search and recovery efforts following Hurricane Milton.
 In addition, the U.S. Army Corps of Engineers has deployed approximately 300 personnel to assist with debris control, infrastructure assessment and roof support.
 At the same time, recovery efforts continue for Hurricane Helene, with 3,000 National Guard members from 13 states and 1,500 active-duty soldiers engaged in various missions across the region.
 The Corps has more than 560 personnel engaged in 27 missions to assist with Hurricane Helene recovery as well.

-• Agencies have three more days to get the National Archives and Records Administration (NARA) all their data about UFOs.
+• Agencies have three more days to identify the data on UFOs that it needs to send to the National Archives and Records Administration (NARA).
 In the 2024 Defense authorization act, Congress set an Oct.
-20 deadline for agencies to submit to NARA any records to create an Unidentified Anomalous Phenomena Records Collection.
+20 deadline for agencies to figure out what records it needs to send to NARA, so it can create an Unidentified Anomalous Phenomena Records Collection.
 This database will consist of copies of all government, government-provided or government-funded records relating to unidentified anomalous phenomena, technologies of unknown origin and non-human intelligence.
 NARA will make these records public through catalog and provide helping in sifting through the records.
+Agencies must submit that data to NARA no later than September 30, 2025.

 • USAJobs has a new resource aiming to better connect applicants with the right job openings.
 Using a new “career explorer tool,” federal job applicants can now fill out a questionnaire to match them with better fits for openings on USAJobs.
 The questions ask about candidates’ experience and interest in everything from using power tools and fixing electronics, to studying plant growth, analyzing data trends and much more.
 At the end of the quiz, the tool compiles a list of job titles and occupational series that those candidates can then look for in their federal job search.